openjdk/guide/src/index.md

 Throughout the release there are a number of milestones and phases that define where in the release cycle we are.

 [**The start of a release**]{#release-start}
-:    Since development is always ongoing in the mainline repository ([openjdk/jdk](https://github.com/openjdk/jdk)), the start of a new release can be said to be when the former release is forked from the mainline.
+:    Since development is always ongoing in the mainline repository ([openjdk/jdk](https://github.com/openjdk/jdk)), the start of a new release can be said to be when the former release is forked from mainline.
 After the start of the release follows six months of development to implement and integrate all the cool stuff that will go into the next release.
 After these six months ramp down begins.

 [**Ramp Down Phase 1 (RDP1)**]{#rdp1}
 :    The ramp down of a release starts with a fork of the mainline repository.
 A clone of the entire code base is made and hosted in a separate ramp down repository (e.g. [openjdk/jdk17](https://github.com/openjdk/jdk17)).
 During the ramp down of a release we focus on bug fixing and stabilization in order to get the JDK ready for release.
 In RDP1 you may continue to fix P1-P3 product bugs (and some other issues) in the stabilization repo.
 For detailed information on what can be fixed when, see [JEP 3](https://openjdk.java.net/jeps/3).
 The start of RDP1 is essentially the deadline for integrating JEPs and enhancements into this particular release.